After Roaccutane for 6 months.

 Please note that for purposes of confidentiality, results are not phoned through to you even if abnormal.

-Because of the nature of Roaccutane (Oratane, Acnetane, Acnetret) treatment, prescriptions are only given during a physical visit.
+Because of the nature of Roaccutane (Oratane, Acnetane, Acnetret) treatment, prescriptions are only given during a physical visit or a formal online consultation on a secure platform.
 Under no circumstances are scripts for Roaccutane issued by phone, fax or email.
 Please ensure that your follow up appointment is made in advance.

 If you have any issues during your treatment, please phone the secretary who will secure an urgent appointment for you.